Kernel Robust Hypothesis Testing: Simulation Results

-For the Bayesian setting, we compare the performance of our kernel smoothing robust test $\tilde{\phi}$ in \eqref{eq:smoothtest} and the direct robust kernel test $\phi_B$ in \eqref{eq:bayesiantest}.
-We choose the Gaussian kernel $k(x,y) = \exp\big(-\frac{\|x-y\|^2}{2\sigma^2}\big)$ with the bandwidth parameter $\sigma = 1$.
-We first compare their performance under the multivariate Gaussian distributions.
-We use $50$ samples from $\mathcal{N}(\mathbf{0}, \mathbf{I})$ and $50$ samples from $\mathcal{N}(0.22\mathbf{e}, \mathbf{I})$ to construct the uncertainty sets under $H_0$ and $H_1$ respectively, where $\mathbf{e}$ is a vector with all entries equal to 1, and $\mathbf{I}$ is the identity matrix.
+In this section, we validate the exponential consistency of the proposed tests.
+We use 40 samples from $\mathcal{N}(0, \mathbf{I})$ and 40 samples from $\mathcal{N}(0.22\mathbf{e}, \mathbf{I})$ to construct the uncertainty sets under $H_0$ and $H_1$ respectively, where $\mathbf{e}$ is a vector with all entries equal to 1, and $\mathbf{I}$ is the identity matrix.
 The data dimension is 20.
 The radii are chosen such that the uncertainty sets do not overlap.
-For the kernel smoothing robust test, we use training samples as the support of the finite-dimensional robust optimization problem in \eqref{eq:finiteminimax}.
-We then use the data-generating distributions to evaluate the performance of the two tests.
+For the kernel smoothing robust test, we use training samples as the support of the finite-dimensional robust optimization problem in \eqref{eq:definef}.
+When testing the batch samples, we take the sum of the log-likelihood ratio for each sample and compare it with a threshold.
+We choose the Gaussian kernel and the bandwidth parameter is chosen using cross-validation.
+We use the data-generating distributions to evaluate the performance of the two tests.
 We plot the log of the error probability under the Bayesian setting as a function of testing sample size $n$.
-It can be seen from Fig.~\ref{fig:comparison} that our kernel smoothing robust test has a better performance than the direct robust kernel test.
-Moreover, with the increasing of sample size $n$, the error probabilities of the direct robust kernel test and kernel smoothing robust test decay exponentially fast, which validates the theoretical result that the direct robust kernel test is exponentially consistent.
+It can be seen from Fig.~1 that with the increasing of sample size $n$, the error probabilities of the direct robust test and kernel smoothing robust test decay exponentially fast, which validates the theoretical result that the direct robust test is exponentially consistent.
+Moreover, our kernel smoothing robust test has a better performance than the direct robust kernel test.